- More than 2 hours per day

 - DNA test - Fuco. - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear or carrier dogs
+Find a list of tested dogs

 - DNA test - PRA (cord1) - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

 - Eye screening scheme (BVA/KC/ISDS) - Find results for the pre 2020 MRD open register.
 This only lists dogs that were diagnosed as 'affected by MRD'.
 MRD results published after 31 Dec 2019 can be found in their Health Test Results Finder entry